Loss of Income Appeal

 - An adjustment will improve the student’s financial aid eligibility

-- The asset information reported on the FAFSA or Dream Act application is as of the date the application was filed (adjustments are not considered)
+- The asset information reported on the financial aid application is as of the date the application was filed (adjustments are not considered)

-- Situations involving higher income in 2013 from any form of gambling and games of chance, e.g., lotteries, contests, raffles, sweepstakes, etc.
+- Situations involving higher income in 2014 from any form of gambling and games of chance, e.g., lotteries, contests, raffles, sweepstakes, etc

 - One-time lump sum cash distributions of pensions, IRA accounts, or other retirement accounts used to pay down debt or make discretionary purchases, etc.